Senior Advisor and Partner

-Since 2003, Mr. Hier has advised family-owned businesses around the world on strategies for growing and passing their enterprises to the next generation.
+Mr. Hier is an internationally recognized expert and trusted advisor to multigenerational family enterprises.
+Since 2003, he has advised family-owned businesses around the world on strategies for growing and passing their enterprises to the next generation.
 His areas of focus include ownership issues; family and business governance; succession planning; performance evaluations of family employees; and family communication.
 He is a globally recognized expert on the ownership dimension of family enterprises, which encompasses ownership strategies, trust and estate planning, shareholder agreements, the owners’ council, shareholder unity, and preparing the next generation to serve as effective owners.

 Mr. Hier frequently teaches around the world at conferences, education programs, and private family meetings.
 He lectures on the topics of family business dynamics, family governance, creating an effective board of directors, improving family communication, family business succession planning, and developing a family’s core values, mission, and vision statements.
-He is chair of the Preparing Owners of a Family Business program, and teaches in the Building a Worldclass Board for the Family Enterprise program, at the Cambridge Institute for Family Enterprise.
-He is a facilitator in the Future Family Enterprise: Sustaining Multigenerational Success program at the MIT Sloan School of Management, an innovative new program for multigenerational families to prepare themselves for the future.
+He is chair of the Preparing Owners of a Family Business program, and teaches in the Building a Worldclass Board for the Family Enterprise program at the Cambridge Institute for Family Enterprise.
+He is a facilitator in two programs at the MIT Sloan School of Management: The Future Family Enterprise program for post-founder families, and the Founder to Family program for founders and the second generation.
 For several years, Mr. Hier served as a facilitator and guest lecturer at Harvard Business School’s Families in Business program.